srMarquinho/ultimate-dividend-portfolio/README.md

 ### Tips

-**Account view:** Double click cell `A1` in the _"Portfolio"_ tab to select the account.
+**Account view:** If working with multiple accounts, double click cell `A1` in the _"Portfolio"_ tab to select between them.

 **Find:** You can use `ctrl f` (`cmd f` on mac) to find for keywords in your sheet.

 **Too big or too small:** Use `ctrl -` (`cmd -` on mac) to zoom out or `ctrl +` (`cmd +` on mac) to zoom in.

-**Hundreds of transactions to add:** You probably be alright adding the average price you paid for each stock in the `Transactions` tab.
+**Hundreds of transactions to add:** You'll probably be alright adding the average price you paid for each stock in the `Transactions` tab.
 Unless you want a detailed summary, here is how:
   - Sum all the prices you've paid for a stock and divide it by the number of transactions to get your average cost.
   - Use exchange `1` and add your average cost to that stock at `Buy/Sell Price` in your own currency.
   - From there you can carry on adding transactions individually.